zentyal/zentyal/docs/en/user/jabber.rst

    :scale: 60
    :align: center

-First user joining a non existant room will lock it and will be asked to configure it.
+First user joining a non existent room will lock it and will be asked to configure it.
 On the top right corner, a button will show a context menu with the :guilabel:`Configure Room` option.

 .. image:: images/jabber/psi9.png